MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/README.md

 # Radiuma

-**Radiuma** is a comprehensive toolkit for advanced medical image analysis and machine learning.
-It integrates a broad suite of processing tools and algorithms into standardized, end-to-end workflows—enabling reproducible research and seamless interoperability within a unified framework.
+**Radiuma** is a comprehensive toolkit for advanced medical image analysis and machine learning.It integrates a broad suite of processing tools and algorithms into standardized, end-to-end workflows—enabling reproducible research and seamless interoperability within a unified framework.

 ## Key Features